nestas-santanu/WeatherAPI-.Net6/README.md

 With HATEOAS the response during errors need to provide support for recovery of the client.
 This can be quite complex, especially if the errors are from a POST/PUT/PATCH.

 [RFC 7807](https://tools.ietf.org/html/rfc7807), defines a standard method for returning details of errors in a HTTP response.
 This can be extended to provide additional details. .NET has an inbuilt ProblemDetails class based on RFC 7807.
-However, extending the ProblemDetails to include the complexities increased the code that had to written.
+However, extending the ProblemDetails to include the complexities increased the code that had to be written.

-Instead, the Weather API adopted the problem details members to provide a unified response for both success and errors.
+Instead, the Weather API adopted the problem details members, as described in the RFC, to provide a unified response for both success and errors.
 See the WMOResponse class.